A room can have expensive furniture, fresh paint, and good lighting, and still feel completely off.

 - Placing all furniture against the walls: This creates dead space in the room centers and prevents natural conversation flow between people.

-- Mixing too many patterns: Combine only two or three patterns maximum, ensuring they share common colors for cohesion.
+- Mixing too many patterns: Combine only 2 or 3 at most, ensuring they share common colors for cohesion.

-- Choosing items without connection: Random purchases that don’t relate to existing pieces break the unified look harmony requires.
+- Choosing items without connection: Random purchases that don’t relate to existing pieces break the harmony and unified look the space requires.

 - Overcrowding spaces with accessories: Too many decorative objects compete for attention rather than working together as a cohesive group.